nestauk/dsp_interview_transcripts/dsp_interview_transcripts/notebooks/0_data_exploration.md

-# Notes on transcript data
+# Notes on transcripts data

-Audio transcripts
+## Considerations to keep in mind

+- Dealing with audio transcripts
-Different languages - need translating
+- Different languages sometimes used, might need translating
-Typos (heating > eating)
+- Typos (heating > eating)
-Removing boiler plate messages and responses
+- Removing boiler plate messages and responses from the analysis

 ## Schema